+Make sure you mop properly after dusting and sweeping.
 If you’re using wet mops to clean and maintain floors between deep cleans, make sure you’re rinsing and wringing out mops to extend their longevity and maximize cleaning power.
 Also, keep floor cleaner solution fresh and regularly change it out on harsh winter days.
 Depending on the intensity of the weather, it’s worthwhile to adapt your mopping schedule instead of sticking with a fixed schedule throughout the winter.
 Don’t forget about the importance of maintaining clean mop buckets by cleaning and rinsing them regularly during the winter months.

 If you use an automatic scrubber to maintain your hard floors or for cleaning carpets in the winter, take the time to frequently clean out any ice melt residue that may collect on the inside or outside of the machine.
 When left to settle, ice melt residue can slowly damage the equipment and eventually lead to the buildup of bacteria and mildew.
 By regularly cleaning the scrubber equipment, you’re protecting your investment while maximizing cleaning effectiveness.